What kind of mature information societies do we want to build? What is our human project for the digital age?

 —Luciano Floridi, 2018

 Ports are where different elements meet: land and water, earth and air, one computer and another.
-Even before computers, ports were sites where we exchanged not just goods and people, but also ideas.
+Ports are where we exchange not only goods and people, but also ideas.
+That was true even long before computers.
 And in the age of digital connectivity, our ports are more active than ever.

 Ports explores design and ethics in our time of transformation, with a focus on emerging technologies: the most transformative ports we have.